nineslop/MathPC/README.md

    - Planck Temperature: Maximum temperature in quantum theory.

 These constants are carefully validated and structured for use in a variety of physical, astrophysical, and quantum mechanics calculations.
 For a complete list, refer to the physics_constants.h file.

-## Libraries Used

-The program uses the following libraries:

-- `<iostream>`: For input and output operations.
-- `<limits>`: To define limits for numeric data types (e.g., `std::numeric_limits`).
-- `<windows.h>`: For clearing the console screen using `system("cls")` (Windows-specific).
-- `<locale.h>`: To support the Russian language in the console.
-- `<cmath>`: For mathematical functions such as trigonometric, exponential, and logarithmic calculations.
-- `<stdexcept>`: To handle standard exceptions (e.g., `std::invalid_argument`).
-- `<string>`: For string manipulation.
-- `<algorithm>`: For standard algorithms like sorting and searching.
-- **Custom Header Files**:
-  - `geometry.h`: Contains functions related to geometric calculations.
-  - `algebra.h`: Contains functions for solving algebraic problems.
-  - `calcul.h`: Contains arithmetic operations and other mathematical functions.
-  - `utils.h`: Contains utility functions for input, output, and other operations.
-  - `numbertable.h`: Functions for converting between number systems (binary, octal, hexadecimal, etc.).
-  - `physics.h`: Contains functions for physics-related calculations.
-  - `physics_constants.h`: Contains constants used in physics calculations.

 ## How to Use